SEASON: Feb 18-April 22

 Welcome to Estancia San Jose Lodge, a private home on the Rio Grande that breaks the mold of the traditional way anglers access the largest Brown Trout in the world.

 The ranch is located above Kau Tapen Lodge and opens it’s doors to only 4 anglers per week, allowing exclusive access to a private 12 miles that has historically seen very little fishing pressure.
-The lodge is open to the public starting mid Feb 15, after the owners have enjoyed their annual visit and about the same time healthy numbers of sea runs have entering this upper section of the river.
+The lodge is open to the public starting mid Feb 15, which is about the same time healthy numbers of sea runs have entering this upper/middle section of the river.

 Being a private residence, the lodge experience is less than tradition but still provides all the professionalism, talent, comforts and culinary delights found at other 5-star fishing lodges within Argentina.